High-paying remote jobs are real.

 That mistake burns people.

 Easy remote jobs usually attract the most applicants.
-They also attract the most scams, recycled listings, and vague “work from home opportunity” posts.
+They also attract scams, recycled listings, vague “work from home opportunity” posts, and low-pay roles dressed up as freedom.

 High-paying remote jobs usually ask for proof.